dgerabagi/aiascent-dev/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 79 - create a script for images
+Current Cycle 80 - check on scripts use case make sure it names and places images appropriate for the report delivery system Cycle 79 - create a script for images
 Cycle 78 - now generate a completed A78
 Cycle 77 - complete image prompts for the underequipped graduate Cycle 76 - Generate complete image prompts for A76